 If this sounds familiar, then you’ve experienced a negative communication style that’s commonly known as “stonewalling.”

 While stonewalling is often a form of emotional abuse, it usually happens when one partner doesn’t know how to express their anger or disappointment in a healthy manner.
+(Check out these anger management worksheets.)

 That said, stonewalling can have a long-term negative impact on your relationship.